silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/common/covid19rules.md

-## Special guidelines for the COVID-19 pandemic
+## Special guidelines for the COVID-19 pandemic (PLEASE READ!)

 As you know, the COVID-19 pandemic will affect the classes for the school year of 2020/2021.

 To comply with the regulations specified by the University of Porto and the Direction of FEUP, I have prepared a few rules that students and professors should follow to ensure the well-being and academic success of everyone involved.

 **Please read these guidelines carefully and [email me](mailto:jrsilva@fe.up.pt) if you still have any questions.
-I will answer here for everyone to see.**
+I will update this guide for everyone to see.**

 ### General Rules